dartmouth-cs52/dartmouth-cs52.github.io/lectures/08_advanced_js/index_slides.md

 * easiest undo in the world
 * remember this could be your whole app state for instance
 * because render only relies on state...
+* why does this work?  what is it that we are putting into the history array?